-ACE Fishing Adventures specializes in fresh and salt water Salmon and Trout fishing in and around Kenai Alaska, however, it is far from all that we offer.
-We like to think that our success comes from spending countless days on the water and thus each of our captains/guides have their own little niche.
-Instead of spreading ourselves thin and only being mediocre at each fishing opportunity we leave some of the other great fishing experiences to the other pro’s.
+ACE Fishing Adventures specializes in fresh and saltwater Salmon and Trout fishing in and around Kenai Alaska, however, it is far from all that we offer.
+We like to think that our success comes from spending countless days on the water and thus each of our captains/guides has their own little niche.
+Instead of spreading ourselves thin and only being mediocre at each fishing opportunity, we leave some of the other great fishing experiences to the other pros.

 For instance while yes at times we do jump on a plane and help on the fly out’s we have found that it is best to leave it to the guides that do that day after day.
-They know the latest on where to be for the best fishing, how to do it and are rigged and read to go that day.
-Halibut may seem like anyone can just drop the hook, lower a bait and find a fish, that is far from the truth.
-Those hot spots can turn cold as ice if your are just feet off of your anchor mark or fishing a hole on the incorrect flow of tides.
-It takes much dedication for each to master their craft and the very reason we only sub contract our “other” trips out to the very best in the business.
+They know the latest on where to be for the best fishing, how to do it, and are rigged and ready to go that day.
+Halibut may seem like anyone can just drop the hook, lower the bait, and find a fish, that is far from the truth.
+Those hot spots can turn cold as ice if you are just feet off of your anchor mark or fishing a hole on the incorrect flow of tides.
+It takes much dedication for each to master their craft and the very reason we only sub-contract our “other” trips out to the very best in the business.

-You can rest assured that if you are fishing with someone other then ourselves it is someone that I personally would take my very own family out with, no qualms about it.
+You can rest assured that if you are fishing with someone other than ourselves it is someone that I personally would take my very own family out with, no qualms about it.

 Fly Out Fishing

-An iconic symbol of Alaska more so then maybe even glaciers or giant brown bears are float planes. they are obviously prevalent the second you touch down in Anchorage as the largest float plane be in the world sits just feet away from the run ways.
-It is true that at one point in time there were more people with a plane then with a drivers license.
-While float planes come in all shapes and sizes its the drone of the Beaver or whine of a turbo Otter and the smell of av gas that just gets the blood pumping knowing you are in for an adventure like none other.
-From the take off to the landing’s everything about flying in a float plane is worth every penny.
+An iconic symbol of Alaska more so than maybe even glaciers or giant brown bears are floatplanes. they are obviously prevalent the second you touch down in Anchorage as the largest floatplane is in the world sits just feet away from the runways.
+It is true that at one point in time there were more people with a plane than with a driver's license.
+While float planes come in all shapes and sizes it's the drone of the Beaver or whine of a turbo Otter and the smell of avgas that just gets the blood pumping knowing you are in for an adventure like none other.
+From the take-off to the landing’s everything about flying in a floatplane is worth every penny.

-Here on the Kenai we sit in a perfect area to access so many great places via plane.
-The opportunities are endless and really the only thing that can limit one self is the size of their pocket book.
-While these adventures are not cheap its the areas that you are able to access and enjoy that make it worth it all.
-Starting in mid June and running well into late fall there are adventures to be had all across the area.
-Our most popular trips tend to be fishing for sockeye an viewing bears at Wolverine Creek and or Crescent Lake.
+Here on the Kenai, we sit in a perfect area to access so many great places via plane.
+The opportunities are endless and really the only thing that can limit oneself is the size of their pocketbook.
+While these adventures are not cheap it's the areas that you are able to access and enjoy that makes it worth it all.
+Starting in mid-June and running well into late fall there are adventures to be had all across the area.
+Our most popular trips tend to be fishing for sockeye and viewing bears at Wolverine Creek and or Crescent Lake.
 As the summer draws on we run to silvers on the Kustatan and one of our favorites is a small little stream called the Buchatana.
-Each and every fly out offers such a unique experience, be it the solitude that one feels when they hear the plane take off leaving them in the filed for the day, or the mountains science tours after a day watching bears literally feet away.
+Each and every fly-out offers such a unique experience, be it the solitude that one feels when they hear the plane take off leaving them in the field for the day, or the mountains science tours after a day watching bears literally feet away.

-It’s not very often you hear someone talk about Alaska without mention of the delicious meal they ate or the giant flat fish they caught all centered around that ugly but such good tasting fish called Halibut.
-These monarchs of the sea live near the bottom and migrate into Cook inlet and other surrounding waters during the summer.
+It’s not very often you hear someone talk about Alaska without mention of the delicious meal they ate or the giant flatfish they caught all centered around that ugly but such good-tasting fish called Halibut.
+These monarchs of the sea life near the bottom and migrate into Cook inlet and other surrounding waters during the summer.
 The Kenai Peninsula happens to be in the epicenter of halibut fishing.
 Great fishing can be found out of Seward, but it is Homer and Cook Inlet that happens to be the Halibut holy grail.
-In these two areas fish are found much closer to the harbor then others, and in greater numbers.
+In these two areas fish are found much closer to the harbor than others and in greater numbers.

-Our Captains have been chasing these fish since they were old enough to walk, they have the spots dialed and know exactly which one to hit on any givens day tide or weather.
-Big comfortable boats that seat 6 persons are all equipped with top of the line gear.
-They love what they do and it shows, getting you out and back form the grounds safely and filling those fish boxes with tender flaky white fillets of Halibut.
+Our Captains have been chasing these fish since they were old enough to walk, they have the spots dialed and know exactly which one to hit on any given day tide or weather.
+Big comfortable boats that seat 6 persons are all equipped with top-of-the-line gear.
+They love what they do and it shows, getting you out and back from the grounds safely and filling those fish boxes with tender flaky white fillets of Halibut.

-Steelhead (Oncorhynchus mykiss) are often an overlooked fishery here on the Peninsula, but are some of the most exciting game fish to chase during the fall.
-Steelhead, in essence a sea run Rainbow Trout are a fish fuels obsessions in the Pacific Northwest.
+Steelhead (Oncorhynchus mykiss) are often an overlooked fishery here on the Peninsula but are some of the most exciting gamefish to chase during the fall.
+Steelhead, in essence, a sea-run Rainbow Trout is a fish that fuels obsessions in the Pacific Northwest.
 Running from the ocean into countless rivers and streams from California to Alaska these fish are sought after by many anglers from around the world.
 These elusive fish tend to run at times when the weather is at its worst, most cartoon captions portray anglers sitting out in the rain for countless hours just to get one bite.
 This fish plays a very important role as to why I am here in Alaska today.
 It was this obsession that led me to chase salmon in Alaska.

 The Kenai Peninsula has three streams that support most of the steelhead fishing activity, while they are found in a few others and even on occasion in the Kenai, it is the Anchor, Deep Creek, and Kasilof Rivers that support much of the angling effort during the fall run.
 Starting in early September and peaking toward the first part of October these fish start entering the systems.
 Our runs are small in numbers but the habitat that they are found in all but make up for that.
 Very few places can you chase 20-40” fish in a stream not even as wide as a car lane.
 Hidden in small riffles, pools and behind heavy cover make for a challenging experience just to hook, let alone land a dime bright explosive fish, add the beautiful yellows and red fall colors and you have a setting like none other to fish in.
 Many anglers choose to chase these fish on their own due to the easy accessibility of the streams, especially those streams farther to the south of us.
 The Kasilof however, is best suited to using dirt boats to access the upper areas of the river.

-Any river you choose however, are ones that we are very versed in and have fished for years.
-Traditional pools do not change much from time to time and usually look and feel much like they did years prior, but its those little riffles and small slots that many anglers will just walk on by that can be the difference between and nice day and an epic day That’s where your guide comes into play.
-Knowing how to read the water and what might possibly hold a fish that has not been fished to yet is the key to fishing these highly pressured streams.
+Any river you choose, however, are ones that we are very versed in and have fished for years.
+Traditional pools do not change much from time to time and usually look and feel much like they did years prior, but it's those little riffles and small slots that many anglers will just walk on by that can be the difference between and nice day and an epic day.
+That’s where your guide comes into play.
+Knowing how to read the water and what might possibly hold a fish that has not been caught yet is the key to fishing these highly pressured streams.

-Methods range from light spin tackle to fly rod’s, which ever your choose as your weapon of choice you’ll be sured to have a blast.
-Call or email us today for more info on a really fun fishery that just happens to coincide with incredible Silver fishing on the river’s and hot King Salmon in the Saltwater.
+Methods range from light spin tackle to fly rods, whichever you choose as your weapon of choice you’ll be sure to have a blast.
+Call or email us today for more info on a really fun fishery that just happens to coincide with incredible Silver fishing on the rivers and hot King Salmon in the Saltwater.

 Other Items of Importance

 Last but not least is your fishing license and King Salmon stamp if applicable valid for the days you are fishing.
-These will be required to be shown to you guide/captain before the trip begins so that they can fill out their state issued log books.
+These will be required to be shown to your guide/captain before the trip begins so that they can fill out their state-issued logbooks.
 Easily obtainable at virtually every store and gas station in town or along the road as well as online.
-There are various links here on the web site to assist you with this.
+There are various links here on the website to assist you with this.
 If you have any questions as to which license or stamps are needed please ask anytime.

-Safety and your enjoyment are our first priorities here at ACE Fishing Adventures.
-Our boats are equipped with the latest and most up to date safety and first aid equipment.
-Everyone is certified in first aid and cpr, however, we are not doctors so please provide us with any pertinent medical information you may have, either when you first climb aboard or via email prior to arrival.
+Safety and enjoyment are our first priorities here at ACE Fishing Adventures.
+Our boats are equipped with the latest and most up-to-date safety and first aid equipment.
+Everyone is certified in first aid and CPR, however, we are not doctors so please provide us with any pertinent medical information you may have, either when you first climb aboard or via email prior to arrival.

 We are proud of the fleet of boats that we have assembled here on the Kenai Peninsula, for those that have fished with us over the years you know many of the boats that we have had in the fleet.
-I can not say for certain that we will ever be 100% satisfied with each boat but I am pretty confident that we are as close to as we will ever be today.
-Our comfortable drift boats is equipped with level front and rear floors creating an excellent platform to fish from no matter what time of year of species we are chasing.
+I can not say for certain that we will ever be 100% satisfied with each boat, but I am pretty confident that we are as close as we ever will be today.
+Our comfortable drift boats are equipped with level front and rear floors creating an excellent platform to fish from no matter what time of year of species we are chasing.